Texan finds coatimundi on his porch - NewsBreak

 SAN ANTONIO, Texas ( ValleyCentral ) — A Texas man walked out to his front porch and was greeted with a rare sighting — a coati, also known as a coatimundi.

 According to a post by the City of San Antonio Animal Care Services, the man walked out to his front porch and saw the coati clinging to a pillar looking back at him.
-He called animal care services, who determined it was likely a coati, which is a species that is non-native to San Antonio.This city is the Texas ‘lightning capitals,’ report says
+He called animal care services, who determined it was likely a coati, which is a species that is non-native to San Antonio.Edinburg accepting Christmas trees for recycling

 The animal is also prohibited to own in the city, San Antonio ACS said.